 sprinkle the garam masala powder & crushed kasuri methi leaves.

-stir and cook aloo palak curry for a minute.
+stir and cook aloo palak gravy for a minute.

 serve aloo palak hot with some rotis, chapatis or parathas or jeera rice.